dapr/docs/daprdocs/content/en/getting-started/get-started-component.md

 weight: 40
 ---

+In the [previous step]({{<ref get-started-api.d>}}) you called the Dapr HTTP API to store and retrieve a state from a Redis backed state store.
+Dapr knew to use the Redis instance that was configured locally on your machine through default component definition files that were created when Dapr was initialized.

+When building an app, you most likely would create your own component file definitions depending on the building block and specific component that you'd like to use.

-After familiarizing yourself with the Dapr HTTP API and state building block in the previous step, you will now create your first Dapr component to try out the [secrets building block]({{< ref secrets >}}).
+As an example of how to define custom components for your application, you will now create a component definition file to interact with the [secrets building block]({{< ref secrets >}}).

 In this guide you will:
-- Create a local json secret store
+- Create a local JSON secret store
-- Register the secret store with Dapr using a component
+- Register the secret store with Dapr using a component definition file
 - Obtain the secret using the Dapr HTTP API

-## Step 1: Create a json secret store
+## Step 1: Create a JSON secret store

-While Dapr supports [many types of secret stores]({{< ref supported-secret-stores >}}), the easiest way to get started is a local json file with your secret.
+While Dapr supports [many types of secret stores]({{< ref supported-secret-stores >}}), the easiest way to get started is a local JSON file with your secret (note this secret store is meant for development purposes and is not recommended for production use cases as it is not secured).

-Begin by saving the following json contents into a file named `mysecrets.json`:
+Begin by saving the following JSON contents into a file named `mysecrets.json`:

 ```json
 {